 The sole purpose of drapery is purely aesthetic as they create an illusion of fullness with an end goal of achieving a look of opulence and luxury.
+The one design element that sets drapery apart from each other is the header.
+The most common are Double Tuck Pleat, Inverted Pleat and Ripplefold.

 The Double Tuck Pleat style provides even spacing to control the fullness of the drape.
 Essentially, the pleat is constructed of two fabric folds that are sewn together at the bottom of the pleat.
 A product called Buckram (a type of woven stiffener) is used in the process of creating the pleats.
 Buckram allows the gathered pleats to have a crisp fold and help retain their shape.
 The pleats also compress together beautifully when the drapes are drawn open.